-12. The validity period of the UNDERTAKING expires:

-(a) at the expiry date, which may be a specified calendar date or the last day of a fixed period of time stipulated in the UNDERTAKING, provided that, if the expiry date is not a business day at the place of business of the ISSUER at which the UNDERTAKING is issued, or of another person or at another place stipulated in the UNDERTAKING for presentation of the demand for honour, expiry occurs on the first business day which follows; (b) if expiry depends according to the UNDERTAKING on the occurrence of an act or event not within the ISSUER's sphere of operations, when the ISSUER is advised that the act or event has occurred by presentation of the document specified for that purpose in the UNDERTAKING or, if no such document is specified, of a certification by the beneficiary of the occurrence of the act or event; or

-(c) if the UNDERTAKING does not state an expiry date, or if the act or event on which expiry is stated to depend has not yet been established by presentation of the required document and an expiry date has not been stated in addition, when six years have elapsed from the date of issuance of the UNDERTAKING.
+- 12. The validity period of the undertaking expires: - (a) at the expiry date, which may be a specified calendar date or the last day of a fixed period of time stipulated in the undertaking, provided that, if the expiry date is not a business day at the place of business of the issuer at which the undertaking is issued, or of another person or at another place stipulated in the undertaking for presentation, expiry occurs on the first business day which follows; - (b) if expiry depends according to the undertaking on the occurrence of an act or event not within the issuer's sphere of operations, when the issuer is advised that the act or event has occurred by presentation of the document specified for that purpose in the undertaking or, if no such document is specified, of a certification by the beneficiary of the occurrence of the act or event; or - (c) if the undertaking does not state an expiry date, or if expiry is stated in the undertaking to depend on the occurrence of any act or event not within the issuer's sphere of operations, which act or event has not occurred in six years from the date of issuance of the undertaking, when six years have elapsed from the date of issuance of the undertaking.